 What are the issues that you are passionate about within the field of CMH? and why?

-Health communication, combined with management and marketing, are a real innovative and growing field both in academic research as well as in practice.
-Working in this field allows students to make an impact, to change something to the better in this area.
+Health communication, combined with management and marketing, is a real innovative and growing field both in academic research as well as in practice.
+Working in this field allows students to make an impact, to change something for the better in this area.

 Could you mention the main strengths of the MSc in CMH offered at USI, compared to other Master’s programmes in CMH?